wrath16/MapPartyAssist/README.md

 ### Treasure dungeon stats:

-* Enter '/mpartystats' to open the stats window.
+* Enter `/mpartystats` to open the stats window.
 * The "Current" filter only includes duties resulting from maps currently recorded on the main window.

 ### Important notes:
 * Only works with the international client languages (EN/JP/FR/DE).
 * The plugin primarily works by parsing system chat messages.
 Sometimes it isn't always possible to know exactly who owns a map and the tracker can make mistakes (known cases are listed below), so stay vigilant and correct mistakes as necessary.
-* Use '/mpartyedit' to toggle editing of maps and duties.
+* Use `/mpartyedit` to toggle editing of maps and duties for error correction.
 * Use imports to add stats that were recorded when the plugin is unavailable!

 ## Known issues: